 After the unexpected loss of a loved one, costly bills related to the death can worsen an already devastating situation.
 If the fatal accident was preventable and caused by someone else’s negligence, recklessness, or intentional misconduct, you may be eligible to pursue a wrongful death claim to recover damages.

-At Geoff McDonald & Associates, we have decades of experience working with grieving family members after fatal accidents and have successfully recovered more than $400 million in compensation for our clients.
+At Geoff McDonald & Associates, our Richmond wrongful death lawyers have decades of experience working with grieving family members after fatal accidents and have successfully recovered more than $400 million in compensation for our clients.
 This includes a recovery of $4.7 million for a family who lost a loved one in a workplace accident.
 Our firm’s CEO, President and Attorney, Geoff McDonald, is an active member of the Virginia Trial Lawyers Association and a member of the National Trial Lawyers Top 100.

 Call to schedule a free consultation with a Richmond wrongful death lawyer to see if you are eligible to file a wrongful death claim.
 There are no upfront fees involved.
 If you do not get paid, we do not get paid.